-7.2.2 Where a pitched roof is adopted, double storey dwellings must have a minimum roof pitch of 20 degrees with a minimum of 450mm eaves to the entire dwelling.
-Excludes parapet walls, see section 7.3.2.
+7.2.2 Where a pitched roof is adopted, double storey dwellings must have a minimum roof pitch of 20 degrees with a minimum of 450 millimetres eaves to the entire dwelling.

+\Excludes parapet walls, see section 7.3.2.